Jeep Grand Cherokee (ZJ): 4x4 systems

-Four-wheel drive systems included Command-Trac, a part-time unit offering temporary 4-wheel assistance; Command-Trac was dropped from lineup in conjunction with the SE trim in 1996.
+Four-wheel drive systems included Command-Trac, a part-time unit offering temporary 4-wheel assistance; Command-Trac was dropped from the lineup in conjunction with the SE trim in 1996.
 Selec-Trac had the option of either full-time or part-time operation; both shift-on-the-fly Command-Trac and Selec-Trac were already available for the Cherokee, and they were adapted to the Grand Cherokee.
-Exclusive to the Grand Cherokee was the introduction of Quadra-Trac system with permanent all-time four-wheel assistance.
+Exclusive to the Grand Cherokee was the introduction of the Quadra-Trac system with permanent all-time four-wheel assistance.
 This was optional on all models.
 Low-range required using a manual shift lever for all three systems.

 Suspension

 The Quadra-Link suspension design was used on both the front and rear axles.
 This design uses four control arms, two above the axle and two below it, to control longitudinal movement and rotation about the lateral axis (drive and braking reaction).
 A panhard rod, also referred to as a track bar, is used to locate the axle laterally.
-Two coil springs are seated on top of the axle housing as well as two gas-charged shock absorbers.
-The optional "Up Country" package included heavier duty German made gas charged shocks installed upside down, taller coil springs and longer bump stops; thereby increasing ride height by one inch.
+Two coil springs are seated on top of the axle housing, as well as two gas-charged shock absorbers.
+The optional "Up Country" package included heavier-duty German-made gas-charged shocks installed upside down, taller coil springs, and longer bump stops; thereby increasing ride height by one inch.